Niels Shoe Meulman: Abstract vandalism

-In 1986 the Dutch daily newspaper NRC Handelsblad run a full-page interview with Meulman with the headline “Ik ben een vandaal.”
-(I am a vandal).
+In 1986, the Dutch daily newspaper NRC Handelsblad ran a full-page interview with Meulman with the headline "Ik ben een vandaal" ('I am a vandal').

-In 2012 Berlin publishing house From Here to Fame published "Niels Shoe Meulman: Painter;" “an avalanche of visual poetry and poetic visuals.
-A story about an artist who rejected being called an artist, but (...) became a globetrotting painter after all… where street art meets abstract expressionism.
+In 2012, Berlin publishing house From Here to Fame published Niels Shoe Meulman: Painter, describing his work as "an avalanche of visual poetry and poetic visuals.
+A story about an artist who rejected being called an artist, but [...] became a globetrotting painter after all… where street art meets abstract expressionism.
 Messing up book sections.
-Again.”
-It is a style he calls Abstract Vandalism.
+Again."

-Design professor and fellow lettering artist Peter Gilderdale writes in the introduction of the book: “In his art, the graphic designer, the calligrapher, and the tagger blend into a single entity. … Artists from Kandinsky through Jackson Pollock have played with this synesthetic overlap of sound and vision, and Shoe’s pieces similarly juxtapose multiple fields and connect multiple spheres of practice.
-Here gesture, culture, and concept coalesce in a complex contemporary mix that signals it as art for today.”
+Design professor and fellow lettering artist Peter Gilderdale wrote in the introduction of the book, "In his art, the graphic designer, the calligrapher, and the tagger blend into a single entity. […] Artists from Kandinsky through Jackson Pollock have played with this synesthetic overlap of sound and vision, and Shoe's pieces similarly juxtapose multiple fields and connect multiple spheres of practice.
+Here gesture, culture, and concept coalesce in a complex contemporary mix that signals it as art for today."

-“When I was younger I wanted to design typefaces.
-But when I realised how much work that entailed, I became a calligrapher.
-And when I realised how much work that entailed, I became a painter.
-Now I realise that abstract painting is the hardest work of all.
-I am a painter who uses the skills of type design, lettering and calligraphy.”
+Meulman has commented, "When I was younger, I wanted to design typefaces.
+But when I realized how much work that entailed, I became a calligrapher.
+And when I realized how much work that entailed, I became a painter.
+Now I realize that abstract painting is the hardest work of all.
+I am a painter who uses the skills of type design, lettering, and calligraphy."

-In 2015 Galerie Gabriel Rolt presents the group exhibition Abstract Vandalism, curated by Meulman and with new works by Egs, Nug and Shoe.
-The show is accompanied by a catalogue with the same name, published by Unruly Publishing, and includes a manifesto by Meulman: “It’s my uneducated guess that half of all emerging visual artists have –at some point- used the street as a medium.
+In 2015, Galerie Gabriel Rolt presented the group exhibition Abstract Vandalism, curated by Meulman and featuring new works by Egs, Nug, and himself.
+The show was accompanied by a catalogue of the same name, published by Unruly Publishing, including a manifesto by Meulman: "It's my uneducated guess that half of all emerging visual artists had, at some point used the street as a medium.
 To group all these artists as one movement is nonsense.
 True, graffiti/street art is the only undeniable art movement since pop art, but where urban attitude was once a unifier, now ideas and styles are very divided.
-It’s time for a separate direction we call Abstract Vandalism.”
+It's time for a separate direction, we call Abstract Vandalism."